Submitted by inyovision on Fri, 11/30/2018 - 13:19

 Laws Museum grew very slowly at first, starting with museum members painstakingly restoring the Agents House with authentic period furnishings actually used by the early pioneers.
 From the mid-60s to the early-70s, members and volunteers had occasional “work parties” to clear the grounds, trying to stay ahead of the brush and weeds.
 Then buildings began to arrive

-The Laws Railroad Museum and Historical Site A rare glimpse of life in the early 20th century.
+The Laws Railroad Museum A rare glimpse of life in the early 20th century.

 Authentic buildings, relocated here from their original sites throughout the Owens Valley, are filled with objects of antiquity.
 Visitors can see the actual tools used by dentists, physicians, newspaper publishers, gold miners, and blacksmiths, all displayed in historic buildings throughout the museum grounds.